 25- Streete has a nick from a deflected free kick go onto the bar after the Bucks fail to clear their lines which then gives the hosts the opening they need to get out.

-38-Knowles once again with a chance with Yates quick to surge forward and does superbly well to save it with his left arm.
+38-Knowles once again with a chance as Yates is quick to surge forward and does superbly well to save it with his left arm.

 56- Penalty given to the visitors following a tug from Sass Davies with the referee pointing to the spot, Thewlis once again is the perpetrator as he buries the spot kick following a quick turnaround.